PereiraJames/UnderbellyBlitz/README.md

 ## Card Mechanics:
 1) Last Resort - Right before the card dies, it activates the ability.
 2) Warcry - When the card enters play, it activates the ability.
+3) Start of Turn - When you begin your turn, it activates the ability.
-3) End of Turn - When you end your turn, it activates the ability.
+4) End of Turn - When you end your turn, it activates the ability.

 ## Features to be added:
 1) Card Animations